 faq - QUESTIONS AND ANSWERS

-The balloon is inserted into the stomach through the mouth without the need for surgery.
+The balloon is inserted into the stomach through the mouth without the need of surgery.
 The doctor inserts an endoscope camera (gastroscope) into the abdomen.
 If no abnormalities are observed, the balloon is passed through the mouth and down into the esophagus and into the stomach.
 Inside the stomach, the balloon is filled with a sterile saline solution through a small filling tube attached to the balloon.
 Once filled, the doctor removes the tube by gently pulling on the outer end, after which the balloon lies freely in the abdomen.

 This procedure is performed by a qualified gastroenterologist and trained nursing staff.